SyncfusionExamples/top-10-must-have-features-csharp/README.md

 # Top 10 Must-Have Features in a C# PDF Library

-The Syncfusion .NET PDF library provides an extensive range of functionalities for seamless handling of PDF creation, manipulation, and management.
-Explore this repository to delve into each feature, find implementation examples, and harness the potential of Syncfusion PDF Library in your applications.Some of the use cases that we will cover in this article include:
+The Syncfusion&reg; .NET PDF library provides an extensive range of functionalities for seamless handling of PDF creation, manipulation, and management.
+Explore this repository to delve into each feature, find implementation examples, and harness the potential of Syncfusion&reg; PDF Library in your applications.Some of the use cases that we will cover in this article include:

 * PDF Creation
 * Text Manipulation